SolemmaLLC/ClimateStudioDocs/docs/daylightCustom.rst

    :width: 900px
    :align: center

 5. **Blinds Open**: The average percentage of dynamic window area that is *unshaded* during occupied hours.
 This metric is an important indication of the frequency of blinds use in response to direct solar exposure.
 Lower numbers here indicate higher rates of blinds use, which correspond to lower daylight levels and reduced views to the outside.
-As with ASE, blinds operation can be minimized through passive design strategies such as building orientation, static shading, and reduced window-to-wall ratio.
+As with ASE, blinds operation can be minimized through passive design strategies such as orientation, static shading, and reduced window-to-wall ratio.

-Interface Components
+Outputs Interface
 --------------------------

 .. figure:: images/result_panelLEEDOpt1.png
    :width: 900px
    :align: center

-The results interface has five sections:
+The LEED Option 1 result UI has five sections:

 - The **Header** includes the result name, an information dialog (6), which provides an accounting of simulation inputs, a CSV export (7), and a `report generator`_ (8), which produces a PDF report for accreditation submission.